-Mixed might mean mixed race, a mixed group of characters, humanoids of color, or even a mixture of genders or sexualities!
-For example, in Ursula LeGuin's Earthsea Cycle, the lead character Ged is described as copper-colored.
+Mixed might mean biracial/triracial/mixed race, a mixed group of characters, humanoids of color, or even a mixture of genders or sexualities!
+In some cases, such as the Huns, there is some debate about the origins of the group.
+Since they were (as far as I know) Eurasian and mixed with the peoples they conquered, I put them in mixed.
+Other examples include Ursula LeGuin's Earthsea Cycle -- the lead character Ged is described as copper-colored.
 In Andre Norton's Solar Queen series, the group of Free Traders is a mixed group comprised of several races and ethnicities, adding non-human crew members in the later books.

 Click on the image to order your book online!